Planning a vacation to the island of Kauai in 2022? Well you’re in for the trip of a lifetime!

 32. Camp On Polihale State Park

-For another unique experience on Kauai (and a great way to save money), consider camping on the secluded beach in Polihale State Park.
+For another unique and off the beaten path experience on Kauai (and a great way to save money), consider camping on the secluded beach in Polihale State Park.

 As one of the most beautiful beaches on the island, being able to stay overnight and experience the cove when no one else around is unlike anything you could imagine.